-Section A: The Senate shall be composed of three categories of members: (1) the elected Chair of the Faculty Senate; (2) 60 elected senators; and (3) ex officio nonvoting members as specified in a bylaw of the Faculty Senate.
-Of the 60 elected senators, 54 shall be tenured or tenure-track faculty: 4 shall be from the NMSU community colleges (1 from each community college existing in 1982); 3 shall be from the Cooperative Extension Service; 1 from the university Library; and the remaining 46 tenure-track members shall be divided into 2 categories, 23 elected from the colleges in proportion to the number of majors enrolled (both graduate and undergraduate) and attending the main campus academic departments, and 23 elected from the college.
+Section A: The Senate shall be composed of three categories of members: (1) the elected Chair of the Faculty Senate; (2) 66 elected senators; and (3) ex officio, nonvoting members as specified in a bylaw of the Faculty Senate.
+Of the 66 elected senators, 60 shall be tenured or tenure-track faculty allocated as given below:

+- 5 from Doña Ana Community;

+- 2 from NMSU-Alamogordo;

+- 2 from NMSU-Carlsbad;

+- 1 from NMSU Grants;

+- 3 from the Cooperative Extension Service;

+- 1 from the university Library; and

+- the remaining 46 tenure-track members shall be divided into 2 categories, 23 elected from the Las Cruces campus's colleges in proportion to the number of majors enrolled (both graduate and undergraduate) and attending the main campus academic departments, and 23 elected from the Las Cruces campus's colleges in proportion to the number of tenured and tenure-track faculty in the main campus academic departments in each college.

 The remaining 6 members shall be regular nontenure-track faculty members: 1 representing all 4 NMSU community colleges; 1 from the Cooperative Extension Service; and 4 nominated and elected at large from the main campus, with the following stipulations: a) no more than 1 nontenure-track representative from any department may serve at the same time, and b) no more than 2 nontenure-track representatives from any of the senate electing groups as defined in Article VI, Section A may serve at the same time.